swiftlang/swift-foundation/Proposals/0023-progress-manager.md

 We initially allowed the full flexibility of allowing developers to declare `ProgressManager.Property` types to be of any type, including structs.
 However, we realized that this has a severely negative impact on performance of the API.
 Thus, for now, we allow developers to only declare `ProgressManager.Property` with only certain `Value` and `Summary` types.

 ### Introduce `withProperties` closure as an entry point to atomically mutate multiple properties
-We initially considered introducing a withProperties closure as an entry point to atomically mutate multiple properties.
-This approach would have used a dedicated ProgressManager.Values struct with `@dynamicMemberLookup` to provide a unified interface for modifying all properties within a single atomic operation.
+We initially considered introducing a `withProperties` closure as an entry point to atomically mutate multiple properties.
+This approach would have used a dedicated `ProgressManager.Values` struct with `@dynamicMemberLookup` to provide a unified interface for modifying all properties within a single atomic operation.

 However, this design had several drawbacks:
 - Limited atomicity: While it allowed atomic mutation of `totalCount` and `completedCount`, it could not achieve the same atomicity for additional properties due to their differences in backing storage
-- Less intuitive API: The withProperties closure promoted a less natural pattern for accessing and mutating additional properties, particularly when combined with `@dynamicMemberLookup` on the nested `ProgressManager.Values` struct
+- Less intuitive API: The `withProperties` closure promoted a less natural pattern for accessing and mutating additional properties, particularly when combined with `@dynamicMemberLookup` on the nested `ProgressManager.Values` struct
-- Inconsistent access patterns: We would need to use different patterns for accessing fraction-related properties and additional properties

 We ultimately decided to replace this approach with a more streamlined design:
 - `setCounts` closure: Atomically update `totalCount` and `completedCount`
-- `ProgressManager` directly using `@dynamicMemberLookup`: Applied directly to the ProgressManager class, enabling intuitive dot-syntax access for all additional properties (e.g., manager.totalFileCount = 100)
+- `ProgressManager` directly using `@dynamicMemberLookup`: Applied directly to the ProgressManager class, enabling intuitive dot-syntax access for all additional properties (e.g., `manager.totalFileCount = 100`)
 - Consistent access pattern: Both accessing and mutating additional properties now use the same dot-syntax pattern, making the API more discoverable and natural to use

 With this change, we can atomically update `totalCount` and `completedCount` via the `setCounts` closure, and access and mutate additional properties via dot syntax.

 ### Minimal requirements for `ProgressManager.Property` protocol
-We initially considered a simpler version of the ProgressManager.Property protocol that required only two components:
+We initially considered a simpler version of the ProgressManager.Property protocol that had two requirements:

 - `Value` - The type for individual property values
 - `defaultValue` - A default value when the property isn't explicitly set

-In this simplified approach, the framework would automatically:
+In this approach, the `ProgressManager` API handles additional properties as such:
 - Aggregate all values throughout a progress tree into `Array<Value>`
 - Provide access via `values(of:)` method returning arrays of individual values
 - Provide access via `total(of:)` method returning computed summaries (e.g., `Int` for `totalFileCount`)
 - Decide whether values are dropped or retained when `ProgressManager` instances are deinitialized

-However, we realized that there were performance issues with the automatic aggregation of additional properties into an `Array`, and also that there is much less flexibility for specifying the `Summary` type they need, and summarization and cleanup behavior we need for their custom `ProgressManager.Property` type.
+However, we realized that this approach offers much less flexibility for specifying the `Summary` type that we need, and the accompanying summarization and cleanup behavior we need.

 We decided to introduce additional requirements that would yield better performance and provide more flexibility:
 - `Summary` - Explicit type for summaries